AusClimateService/npcp/reports/phase1/phase1_report.md

 After a bias correction method has been applied, any residual bias on the calibration task
-(i.e. an in-sample test, where the training and target data are the same) may be attributed to the method doing an imperfect job of quantifying and removing the model error.
+(i.e. an in-sample test where the training and target data are the same) may be attributed to the method doing an imperfect job of quantifying and removing the model error.
 Since historical CMIP6 simulations do not match the observed phasing of climate variability, this "error" consists of both true model error and also a component related to